Amyn Mohamed Khan1

 Last Edited=7 Aug 2006

-Mary Agnes Corns is the daughter of Thomas Corns.1 She married Sir William Ewart Berry, 1st Viscount Camrose, son of John Mathias Berry and Mary Ann Rowe, in 1905.2 She died on 9 October 1962.2
+Mary Agnes Corns was the daughter of Thomas Corns.1 She married William Ewart Berry, 1st Viscount Camrose, son of John Mathias Berry and Mary Ann Rowe, in 1905.2 She died on 9 October 1962.2

 Her married name became Berry.
-As a result of her marriage, Mary Agnes Corns was styled as Baroness Camrose on 19 June 1929.
-As a result of her marriage, Mary Agnes Corns was styled as Viscountess Camrose on 20 January 1941.
+After her marriage, Mary Agnes Corns was styled as Baroness Camrose on 19 June 1929.
+After her marriage, Mary Agnes Corns was styled as Viscountess Camrose on 20 January 1941.

-Children of Mary Agnes Corns and Sir William Ewart Berry, 1st Viscount Camrose
+Children of Mary Agnes Corns and William Ewart Berry, 1st Viscount Camrose

 Citations